 You should always ensure that your statement makes a debatable assertion.
 A proposition that states something like “social network sites should be banned,” is far too weak and broad and it doesn’t really inform the reader of what the essay will cover.
 Stay away from vague generalizations and try and be as precise as possible.
 For example, you may wish to revise the statement as follows: “Use of social network sites during classroom hours should be banned because they prevent students from concentrating.”
 Now the reader will know what to expect from the essay and will have a good understanding of the main points of the argument.

 The key to writing a good argumentative essay is to remember that someone, somewhere will disagree with your opinion.
 If not, then there’s no need for the essay in the first place.
-Your objective when writing argumentative essays is to anticipate what someone who is opposed to your argument may say and to then counter and overcome their objections.
+Your objective when writing argumentative essays is to anticipate what someone who is opposed to your argument may say, and to subsequently counter and overcome their objections.
 Ask the following:

 - Who may disagree with me?